ht-sdks/consent-manager/README.md

 ```

 and the storybook should be opened in your browser.
 We recommend adding a new story for new features, and testing against existing stories when making bug fixes.

-## Styles

-The file GUIDESTYLES.md contains the list of all components you can use this id to change de styles on Consent Manager.

 ## License